KayTrust/did-connect/spec/DIDConnect.md

 ### 2. Authentication request

-An authentication request is a URL of the following form: `didconnect://auth?...` with the same query parameters as defined in the OIDC specification.
-The value of `client_id` is the one obtained during registration.
+A DID Connect authentication request is a normal OpenID Connect URL, but with a specific value of `did` for the `scope` parameter.
+The value for the `client_id` parameter is the URL-encoded VP URL obtained during registration.

 ### 3. Obtaining user consent from AS

-When a user's Authorization Server receives a request from the application's client_id, it must treat `client_id` as an URL and fetch the Verifiable Presentation (VP) from it.
+When the Authorization Server receives a request from the application's client_id, it must treat `client_id` as an URL and fetch the Verifiable Presentation (VP) from it.
 Then, the AS must check the following conditions:

 - The VP's proof is valid.
 - The VP is within validity date.